 - study complex environments, learn independently, communicate, and justify their work by

-- analysing an urban design theme, and providing static and dynamic visualisations;
+- analyzing an urban design theme, and providing static and dynamic visualizations;

 - distinguishing and applying urban design elements that provide comfortable and attractive environments;

-- exhibiting the importance of well-structured and carefully designed public spaces to assist liveable, healthy and successful city centres;
+- exhibiting the importance of well-structured and carefully designed public spaces to assist liveable, healthy and successful city centers;

-- synthesising the knowledge gained from theoretical study and practical applications;
+- synthesizing the knowledge gained from theoretical study and practical applications;

 - producing designs based on knowledge developed during the study;